 Mikumi National Park Safari Tours & Holidays

-Mikumi National Park is one of the circle of three major parks of what we call the Southern Safari Circuit of Tanzania. (otherwise known as “the southern circuit”.
-Mikumi is blessed or cursed with being relatively close to Dar es Salam, but it should not be discounted as a first class safari park in Tanzania.
-It is an intrinsic part of the Selous Mikumi Game corridor which runs from the plains of central Tanzania well into Mozambique.
-Mikumi falls into place when planning a tailor made Tanzania safari Holiday, as an add on to the Selous of Ruaha National park when you want to experience the real Tanzania by overland travel from Dar es Salaam to Ruaha.
-Or as a short add on to your scuba dive holiday on the beaches of Zanzibar or Tanzania.
-Mikumi is unique in that it has animals active all year round.
+Mikumi National Park is one of the circle of three major parks in what we call the Southern Safari Circuit of Tanzania (otherwise known as “the southern circuit”.
+Mikumi is blessed or cursed with being relatively close to Dar Es Salam, but it should not be discounted – it is a first class safari park in Tanzania.
+It is an intrinsic part of the Selous-Mikumi Game Corridor which runs from the plains of central Tanzania well into Mozambique.
+Mikumi falls into place when planning a tailor made Tanzania safari holiday; or as an add on to the Selous and Ruaha National Park when you want to experience the real Tanzania by overland travel from Dar es Salaam to Ruaha.
+Even if only as a short add on to your scuba dive holiday on the beaches of Zanzibar, Mikumi is unique in that it has animals active all year round.

 SAFARI GAME VIEWING IN MIKUMI NATIONAL PARK

 Mikumi National Park covers an area of 3,230 square kilometres and is well known for its populations of elephants, giraffes, zebras, elands, kudu, wildebeest, and antelope.
 A number of huge interconnected waterpools have resident families of hippo’s living in them.
-We always recommend taking time to sit and watch these amazing creatures frolic, swim, huddle, fight and muddle along with each other all day long .
+We always recommend taking time to sit and watch these amazing creatures frolic and fight, swim, huddle and muddle along with each other all day long .
 Every now and then a silent crocodile glides into the middle of the hippos to sun itself on the banks.
-Our tailor made Mikumi Safari tours only use first class safari guides from the best safari companies in Tanzania.
+Our tailor made Mikumi safari tours only use first class safari guides from the best safari companies in Tanzania.
 You will have a first class private guided safari in Mikumi National Park.

-The larger mammals like zebra and elephant, giraffe and buffalo wander over the verdant undulating grasslands and are hunted upon by large numbers of prides of lion, solo moving leopards, wild dogs, and the black-backed jackal.
-Most areas of the Park are easily accessible and distances are shorter then in other parks – making it a prefect park when aiming for specific species on your game drives.
+The larger mammals, like zebra and elephant, giraffe and buffalo wander over the verdant undulating grasslands and are hunted upon by large numbers of prides of lion, solo moving leopards, wild dogs, and the saddle-backed jackal.
+Most areas of the Park are easily accessible and distances are shorter then in other parks – making it a perfect park when aiming for specific species on your game drives.

-Lately, the elusive leopard has been gaining ground again inside the park and more and sightings of this elegant but shy predator are becoming more prevalent.
-The sightings of leopards is what makes Mikumi National Park, such a special safari tour option in Tanzania.
-Mikumi is a cheaper park to access, and to enter than some of the northern big names, and yet is only 5 hours drive from Dar es Salaam.
-This means that you can fly into Dar es Salaam, arriving in the early hours and be in your safari vehicle and arriving in camp by 10am.
+Lately, the elusive leopard has been gaining ground again inside the park and more and more sightings of this elegant but shy predator are becoming prevalent.
+The sightings of leopard is what makes Mikumi National Park such a special safari tour option in Tanzania.
+Mikumi is a cheaper park to access, and easier to enter than some of the northern big names.
+It is only 5 hours drive from Dar es Salaam.
+This means that you can fly into Dar es Salaam, arriving in the early hours and be in your safari vehicle and arriving in camp by 10 am.
 After a short nap and lunch you can start game driving immediately.

 Conversely, you can finish a day’s safari game viewing in Mikumi National Park, and still make your evening international flight from Dar Es Salaam back to Europe.